Kingart Pictures is a New York City metro resource for location scouting, management and production services.

 3. a Premise Line - 1 long sentence, 4 - 6 lines, 70ish words.
 A full paragraph.

-These are key, vital slices of your writing, and should be precise and punchy, as they engage (or not) the initial interest of BUSY agents, producers and others.
+These vital slices of your writing--tasty bait in limited bites--should be precise and punchy; they engage (or not) the initial interest of BUSY agents, producers and others.
 (You Need Them).
 Characters.
 Story.
 Genre.
-Arena/Setting(s).
-And more.
-They are optimal bait in limited bites.
+Arena/Locale.
+More.

-Also, your summary of How My Script Is Different Than So Many Others.
+Also, a summary of How My Script Is Different Than So Many Others.

-In addition, you can send those all-important introductory first 3 - 10 pages.
+In addition, you can send those crucial first 5 - 10 pages.
 Or, if you're confident and are willing/able to pay for the whole 9 Yards, the Full Script.

-Times and services vary.
-My rates are modest, depending on the turnaround you need, the length or status of the project in its current draft, etc. ASAP.
-Or, say, a month.
+Rates are modest, depending on the turnaround you need, the length or status of the project in its current draft, etc. ASAP.
+Or, a month.
 You decide.
-I'll offer a due date for my homework: how quickly I can explain my P.O.V. and analysis.
+I'll offer a due date for my coverage: how quickly I can explain my P.O.V. and analysis, with notes.

-I’ll reply with coverage notes, including: Originality or Sizzle of Premise, Characters, Genre, Voice, Structure, Craft, Timeliness, and More.
-Also, if relevant, a few words on production-related matters that may need to be in the feedback, such as scripted locations or budget expectations.
-All is intended to advise, motivate, reinforce, encourage, praise, explain, and so on.
+Originality or Sizzle of Premise, Characters, Genre, Structure, Voice, Craft, Timeliness, and More.
+Also, if relevant, a few words on production-related matters, such as scripted locations or budget concerns.
+All is intended to advise, motivate, reinforce, encourage, praise...
 And no b.s.
 You'll see FADE IN what I’ll provide at THE END.

-My e-mail and phone contact is on this site.
+Find my e-mail and phone contact on this site.
 At The End, we can walk the happy trails of screenwriting, over the rainbow to YES!